POSTS & DIALOGS:

 MY BUBBLE: I seem to have already made my major mistakes.
 I’ve learned how to sustain equanimity and to stay out of drama.
 (It also helps that I’ve learned to apologize.)
 I’m surrounded by interesting and loving family, friends, and colleagues.
 I’m occupied and interested.
 I teach therapists and see clients part time, paint, make music with my friends.
 The pills work, I nap every day and enjoy wasting time.
 My body and mind still work (with allowances for mileage).
 My basic financial needs are covered.
 I am comfortable in my bubble and profoundly grateful.

 I turned eighty three last December.
 I had been thinking about the rest of my life and the end of my life as I enter my eighty-first year.
 I had been winding down for about five years – half retired, puttering around, deciding to give up golf, etc. I was feeling slowed down, healthy, complete and preparing to die.
 Then my wife gave me a psychic reading for my birthday.

 The reading was very affirming and I had a sense that the psychic “got me”.
 She said I was on track, that I was through with drama and karma for this life, and that I would be sharp and active till I died at the ripe age of one hundred and two!
 My reaction was to feel energized and inspired in a way that I hadn’t felt in several years.

 Okay, I said to myself, is that actually true?
 Then it came to me that it doesn’t matter if it’s true.
 What matters is that I feel energized and inspired.
 Except that I would love to see my granddaughters as adults, I really don’t care how long I live as long as I’m having a good time.
 So I decided to believe what the psychic told me, go with the new enthusiasm, be energized and to live as if it’s true.
-So far, I’ve begun a study and support group for therapists and reclaimed my art, both of which I can continue till I fall over.
+So far, I’ve begun supervising therapy interns, built this website and reclaimed my art, both of which I can continue till I fall over.